yzerlaut/Sst_GluN3_V1function/README.md

-# Studying the function of SST neuron's GluN3 receptor in mouse V1
+# Studying the function of Interneurons in mouse V1

 ** code **